maoberlehner/markus-oberlehner-net/content/blog/visual-regression-testing-with-nightwatch-and-cucumber.md

   </p>
 </div>

-As our applications grow, not only in size but also in complexity, it can become close to impossible to keep track of in which places a certain component is used and how a certain component should look like in a certain context.
-With visual regression testing, we can automate the process of making sure that changes to the style of a component (or some other part of the application) in one context, don't have unwanted side effects in another context in which the element is used.
+As our applications grow, not only in size but also in complexity, it can become close to impossible to keep track of in which places a particular component is used and how a specific component should look like in a particular context.
+With visual regression testing, we can automate the process of making sure that changes to the style of a component (or some other part of the application) in one context don't have unwanted side effects in another context in which the element is used.

 In order to keep this article as concise as possible, I focus to show only the code absolutely necessary for the techniques described in this article to work.
 If you want to see [the full code, including the Nightwatch.js and Cucumber.js setup, you can find it on GitHub](https://github.com/maoberlehner/visual-regression-testing-with-nightwatch-and-cucumber).